Shakma (1990) (AKA "Nemesis" )

 Starring: Christopher Atkins, Amanda Wyss and Ari Meyers

-In typical bodycounter fashion, the monkey maul its victims one by one as they try to find a way to survive the night, though these doomed guys and gals are far from your classic partying teenagers as the reason for them being gathered is a sound one, if not overly cheesy.
-Still, they are guilty of committing the slasher trope of being dumb when the occasion gets the better of them, more precisely when they were trying to avoid getting killed which ranges from doing something very risky to the overly stupid, like using one of them as a distraction while the other runs away.
+In typical bodycounter fashion, the monkey mauls its victims one by one as they try to find a way to survive the night.
+The doomed guys and gals are practically your classic partying teenagers, still guilty of committing the slasher trope of being dumb when the occasion gets the better of them, more precisely when they're trying to avoid getting killed which ranges from doing something very risky, to the overly stupid like using one of them as a distraction while others run away.

-The stalk scenes are pretty intense thanks to the wild nature of the animal hunting these teens, although some of these tend to go on nearly forever and seeing this is a killer animal movie, a part of the actual killings were done offscreen, lacking that much variety apart from the usual mauling.
+The stalking scenes are pretty intense thanks to the wild nature of the animal hunting these teens, although some of these tend to go on forever and, seeing this is a killer animal movie, a part of the actual killings are done offscreen, lacking much variety apart from the usual mauling.
 There's also some pacing problems and unnecessary dialogues here and there, which meant we got a couple of slow runs somewhere in the middle of the film where our casts panic like blind mice cornered by a hungry cat.
-(An allegory not far from the truth) Still, the story's not that hard to follow and there's fun in its simplicity, so I wouldn't call this film a total lost, particularly if you have a forgiving run for animal/slasher films being their basic selves.
-There are scares abound and an amazing animal performance from a very agitated baboon that is sincerely and simply terrifying and intense.
+(An allegory not far from the truth) Still, the story's not that hard to follow and there's fun in its simplicity, so I wouldn't call this film a total lost, particularly if you have a forgiving run for animal/slasher hybrids being their basic selves.
+There are scares abound and an amazing animal performance from a very agitated baboon that is sincerely terrifying in its rage.

 Bodycount: